 All exterior wooden structures have one thing in common: They all require maintenance.

 This is certainly the case for wooden decks.
 You’ll need to work to maintain your deck, and you may eventually even decide to fully restore it.
 The first step in this process is sanding it with a random orbital sander.

-A random orbital sander is a specialized tool that sands wood in an elliptical pattern and it’s the most efficient sander to use when refinishing a deck.
-Random orbital sanders are easy to use and are effective for this task.
-This is because the abrasive sandpaper motion travels in an irregular pattern instead of a consistent line or circle.
-You’ll see far less mechanical patterns on your deck surface when you use a random orbital sander than you would with other types.
+A random orbital sander is a specialized tool that sands wood in an elliptical pattern.
+It’s the most efficient sander to use when refinishing a deck, as they’re easy and practical to use.
+The abrasive sandpaper motion travels in an irregular pattern instead of a consistent line or circle, so you’ll see far fewer mechanical patterns on your deck surface when you use a random orbital sander than you would with other types.

-Every sander performs the same basic task.
-They use abrasive materials to cut through unwanted material and leave a smooth finish ready for staining and sealing.
-Understanding how your sander works is an important part of achieving a great deck finish and can help you get the best possible results.
-It also helps you make sure that you’re always sanding safely.
+Every sander performs the same primary task — they use abrasive materials to cut through unwanted material and leave a smooth finish ready for staining and sealing.
+Understanding how your sander works can help you get the best possible deck finishing results.
+It also enables you to make sure that you’re always sanding safely.

 When starting a deck refinishing project, many people jump to specific details like what grit of sandpaper to use or whether they need to sand the entire deck before staining.
 We’ll answer those questions — but first, we’ll review some basic information you need to know before sanding your wooden deck.